Bwaffles/SatisfactoryPlanner/README.md

   - FYI dissenting opinion https://jsonapi.org/format/#fetching-resources-responses I think the docs are up to interpretation.
 On the surface it seems to say to always use `200 Ok` and return null.
 But I think reading it deeper it means more like return `200 Ok` if pioneer 9 exists but there is no data there.

 # Domain Events

+Domain events are added to entities whenever an action has been performed.
+Domain events are published at 2 different stages of the transaction.
+You can handle a domain event within a transaction so that you can ensure the entire transaction completes together, or you can handle it outside the transaction if it's not critical or dependent on some third party integration.

+### Inside Transaction
+To handle a domain event within the transaction, create a `XDomainEventHandler` that inherits from `INotificationHandler<XDomainEvent>`.
+Perform your changes to the domain and it will be saves together with the changes that initiated the domain event when the unit of work has finished.

+### Outside Transaction
-An aggregate can push an XDomainEvent that other aggregates in the module can subscribe to by creating an XNotification.
-The notifications are registerd in the module startup class to be processed in the Outbox of the module.
-They will be serialized and saved in the outbox_messages table in the module's schema.

-The quartz scheduler watches this table and runs the `ProcessOutboxCommandHandler` that reads unprocessed messages and executes any handlers that inherit from INotificationHandler<XNotification>.
+To handle a domain event outside a transaction, create a `XNotification` that inherits from `DomainNotificationBase<XDomainEvent>`.
+The notifications are registerd in the module startup class to be processed in the outbox of the module.
+They will be serialized and saved in the `outbox_messages` table in the module's schema.
+The quartz scheduler watches this table and runs the `ProcessOutboxCommandHandler` that reads unprocessed messages and executes any handlers that inherit from `INotificationHandler<XNotification>`.

 ## Internal Commands
 From here you can execute a command, say if you want to publish an event from aggregate 1 and have aggregate 2 respond to it, then you would create a command that can be ran as an internal command.
 Internal commands are also ran through Quartz and get saved to the internal_commands table in the module schema.